lavantien/llm_tournament/readme.md

 - **My System**: 3080 10gb - 2x16gb ddr4 - 1tb m2 ssd - 12700f - windows 11
   - idle: 10gb ram - 1.5/0.1gb vram (with wezterm, joblin, lm studio, 6 tabs and 1 youtube playback @480/360p).
 - **Parameters**: all LLMs should be set to
-  - 8192 context length if possible, or else, max out,
+  - 32768 context length if possible, or else, max out,
   - 512 batch size,
-  - full GPU offload if possible, or else, fine tune for maximum speed,
+  - full GPU offload if possible, or else (\> 6gb), fine tune for 9.5gb dedicated VRAM,
   - keep model in memory,
   - use_mmap,
   - flash attention,